 10 Years Cycles

-According to analysts, in real estate market, there are cycles which last for 10 years.
+According to analysts, in the real estate market, there are cycles which last for 10 years.
 Normally, during a decade there is a bottom as well as a peak.

 Generally speaking, there are two key factors that drive all markets: demand and supply.
 The basic principle is that if there is a higher demand for an asset, its price will start increasing.
 Also, if the supply is low, in a condition where there are enough buyers, the price will go up.

-In our particular case, large cities are place where more people live as well as salaries are higher.
+In our particular case, large cities are a place where more people live as well as salaries are higher.
 Therefore, the demand for rental property is higher which will eventually lead to higher rents.